divvynotes/sourceHexo/source/homework/index.md

 date: 2021-09-04 16:01:08
 tags:
 ---
+# 17/10/2021:

+Chris and Justin: write the contract, including any terms that we want on it.

+Julia: get more information on depositing the money we acquire from our investors.

 # 09/10/2021:

 Everyone:
 Because we are asking for $1500, we should get the result of how much percentage we should give (in shares) to the investors.
 In order to do that, we have to find a business model first.